ddimmery/cdsampler/README.md

 ### Will this break?

 I’m sure you can find a way.
-To keep things as copacetic, don’t name your variables anything very weird.
-The covariate names and levels need to abide by the rules of R’s variable naming because I’m using environments in lieu of real hashmaps.
+To keep things as copacetic, don’t name your variables anything weird.
+The covariate names and levels need to abide by the rules of R’s variable naming because I’m using environments in lieu of real hashmaps internally.

 The error messages might not be super-informative.
 Sorry.